Support & Student Services

-The following public and on campus agencies provide support services for parents and their students:
+The following provide support services for parents and their students:

 Parent Education Programs are held at the school site during the school year.
 These programs are designed to meet the current parents’ or guardians’ needs for keeping up to date with positive interventions that they can utilize with their students to promote healthy family interactions.
-Opportunities include evening meetings organized through our Parent Involvement Project and PTA, as well as presentations at the monthly PTA/Principal Coffees held on the last school Friday of every month.
-We are hoping to also provide technology and English language classes throughout the school year.
+Opportunities include evening meetings organized through our Parent Involvement Project.

 Parent Involvement Project: This unique and highly successful project addresses the achievement gap by uniting community, parents and schools.
 The Parent Involvement Project’s innovative approach provides high quality learning experiences to enable parents to have a more positive and supportive impact on their students development.
 Some of the resources available through PIP are Parent Education Workshops, help with Classroom Participation, Home Visits, and Enrichment Activities.
 We are fortunate to be home to a PIP Preschool on campus!

 Resources to share at home - Supporting the Black Lives Matter Movement

 We are compiling resources to support you in answering your children’s questions regarding the recent tragic death of George Floyd.
 Please see a link to these resources on our District homepage at www.smfcsd.net.

 Here is a great website with resources to help parents and teachers with concrete tools for navigating discussing race with children (from the National Museum of African American History and Culture): https://nmaahc.si.edu/learn/ta lking-about-race

 The Center for Racial Justice in Educations has links to resources for talking about race, racism, and racialized violence with kids: https://centerracialjustice.or g/resources/resources-for-talk ing-about-race-racism-and-raci alized-violence-with-kids/